Fifield Hall Directory

 After some discussion with staff, it was decided that it would be better to use a headless CMS for the content management.
 Contentful was our chosen headless CMS.
-It is free, has good documentation, and a thriving community.
+It is free and has good documentation.
 We did not want to use the previous management system because it was not secure, and the interface was not intuitive.

 I thought it would be a good idea to have some weather information on the electronic directory because the weather in Florida is constantly changing.
 I brought this up with staff and everyone loved the idea.
 We used the Dark Sky API for about a year; however, the Dark Sky was acquired by Apple and released a statement on their blog that the API will stop service in 2021.
 Currently, we use the Open Weather Map API for our weather data.